 While there is no change to EVS operations or service continuity, what is changing is a new look for housekeeping staff.

 As PHC staff, EVS staff will wear PHC-issued scrub-like uniforms, similar to current PHC clinical staff uniforms.

 If you have any questions during this transition, please reach out to us at WelcomePHC@providencehealth.bc.ca.

 We also encourage staff to reach out to your union.
 If you have any questions or need help with a specific situation related to the health sector collective agreement, please email the Hospital Employees' Union (HEU) at email@example.com.

-To learn more about Bill 47 (Health Sector Statutes Repeal Act) and the Ministry of Health's phased approach to repatriating food services and housekeeping contracts in BC hospitals, please read the below Government of BC News Releases:
+For more information about Bill 47 and the Ministry of Health's phased approach to repatriating food services and housekeeping contracts in BC hospitals, please read the below Government of BC News Releases:

 - Why Providence?